kwilliamson34/arch-upskill/posts/system-design-1.md

    - How many users does the product have?
 What is the traffic volume?
    - How fast does the company anticipate to scale up?
 3 months, 6 months, 1 year?
    - What is the company’s technology stack?
 What existing services you might leverage to simplify the design?
    - Is this greenfield development / for a young startup or an established company with standards?
+   - What are the data type / size requirements?
+Do we need characteristics like sortability?
 2. Propose high-level design and get buy-in (10-15 min)
    - Ask for feedback on an inital blueprint
    - Suggest multiple approaches